-The use of pesticides and herbicides, particularly Glyphosate, an active ingredient in Roundup is the major contributing factor to the increasing number of non-Hodgkin lymphoma cases.
+The use of pesticides and herbicides, particularly glyphosate, an active ingredient in Roundup is the major contributing factor to the increasing number of non-Hodgkin's lymphoma cases.

-A few older studies that involved research on occupational glyphosate exposure have also found increased incidences of non-Hodgkin lymphoma:
+A few older studies that involved research on occupational glyphosate exposure have also found increased incidences of non-Hodgkin's lymphoma: